albamvv/LLM-HF/05-Fine_Tuning_BERT_for_Sentiment/README.md

 # Sentiment Classification using Transformers

 This project performs sentiment classification using transformer models, specifically leveraging BERT (`bert-base-uncased`).
-The dataset consists of tweets labeled with sentiment categories.
+The dataset consists of tweets labeled with sentiment categories, and we will walk through each step from loading data to preparing the model.

 ## Installation

-Ensure you have the necessary dependencies installed:
+Before running the script, ensure you have the required Python libraries installed.
+You can do this by running:

 ```bash
 pip install pandas matplotlib transformers datasets scikit-learn torch